BayAreaMetro/Data-Analysis-Projects/census/2018_language/readme.md

 ## methods

-The `get_data.R` script can be used to fetch data for 2015 ACS, but not 2016.
-2016 Comes back without estimates.
-Perhaps they haven't been published to the API yet?
+The `get_data.R` script can be used to fetch data.

 ## outcome